TCM Theory

 Treatment protocols are discussed in detail for tcm acupuncture (along with common precautions).

-Below you will find some of the more common tcm diagnoses and acupuncture treatment protocols for epigastric pain.
+Below you will find some of the more common tcm diagnoses and acupuncture treatment protocols for neck pain and related issues.
 There are many ways to approach the treatment of this condition within TCM.
-Our presentation describes foundational approaches that would need to...
+Our presentation describes foundational approaches that...

 In most of the systems discussed on our site, treatments are approached in theoretical terms using the lexicon of tcm diagnoses in combination with the western health issues/symptoms that a patient may be experiencing.